Sir William Robertson, 1st Baronet: Relations with Haig and other generals

-Robertson later wrote that "there was never, so far as I know, any material difference of opinion between (himself and Haig) in regard to the main principles to be observed in order to win the war".
+Robertson later wrote in his autobiography that "there was never, so far as I know, any material difference of opinion between (himself and Haig) in regard to the main principles to be observed in order to win the war".

-David Woodward argues that, while his partnership with Haig was "arguably the most important partnership in British military history", which helped to ensure a massive British commitment to the Western Front, to some extent Robertson would have preferred more cautious attritional attacks rather than Haig's attempts at achieving deeper territorial objectives and possibly even breakthrough.
+David Woodward argues that, while his partnership with Haig was "arguably the most important partnership in British military history", to some extent Robertson would have preferred more cautious attritional attacks rather than Haig's attempts at achieving deeper territorial objectives and possibly even breakthrough.
 Lloyd George claimed that Robertson was dominated by Haig, his senior in rank and social position; Woodward does not wholly accept this: although he did discourage Haig's promotion to field marshal while the Somme battle was still underway, in general Robertson simply thought it inappropriate to question Haig's plans while they were being carried out.

-Cassar writes that Robertson was "blunt, graceless and prone to emotional outbursts when upset".
+George H Cassar writes that Robertson was "blunt, graceless and prone to emotional outbursts when upset".
 "One can only speculate why someone as tough-minded and opinionated as Robertson would habitually defer to Haig.
-The reason, it would seem, was … because he was convinced that any split between the two would be exploited by the politicians to further their own agendas".
+The reason, it would seem, was ... because he was convinced that any split between the two would be exploited by the politicians to further their own agendas".

-Haig's diary does record that Robertson was hard to work with as he was not "a gentleman", and he wrote to his wife (30 May 1917) that he was "tactless" for wanting to come out to France during Messines "all for his own advertisement".
+Haig's diary records that Robertson was hard to work with as he was not "a gentleman", and he wrote to his wife that he was "tactless" for wanting to come out to France during Messines "all for his own advertisement".

 Robertson's rival Wilson appears to have held him in similar social disdain.
 Early in Robertson's tenure as Commandant at Staff College (20 December 1910), he did not speak to Wilson when he visited Staff College with the CIGS Nicholson, causing his predecessor to complain to Nicholson about his "most rude & unpardonable behaviour".
-After Robertson had again not spoken to him at a Staff College point-to-point (25 March 1911), Wilson wrote that he was "an ill-mannered swine, though I don't think he means to be rude".
 Wilson wrote (in 1915) "He is secretive &, like all underbreds, suspicious; also his manners are somewhat repugnant" and that he was "a slippery old boy" and "It is d(amnable?) to work with a man who is not a gentleman.
-The moment the strain comes so does the hairy heel."
+The moment the strain comes so does the hairy heel".

-Robertson's lack of social graces was also remarked on by the staff officer Philip Howell (letter to his wife 10 April 1915) and, in 1933, by General "Tavish" Davidson to Spears.
+Robertson's lack of social graces was also remarked on by the staff officer Philip Howell in 1915 and, in 1933, by General "Tavish" Davidson.